To bulk means to gain bodyweight with the primary goal of gaining muscle.

 - Novice: Still able to progress most training loads on a week to week basis.

-- Intermediate: Able to progress most training loads on a month to month basis.
+- Intermediate: Able to progress most training loads on a month-to-month basis.

 - Advanced: Progress is evident only when viewed over multiple months or a year.